| Frank

 editor, Al Feldstein, who congratulated him and stated how

+pleased they were with his efforts.
 Despite those kinds of encouragements Frank recognized the

 necessity of earning a "real" living and soon became the